Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Abstract

 \section{Abstract}

-In a setting with a multi-valued outcome, treatment and instrument, this paper considers the problem of inference for a general class of treatment effect parameters.
-The class of parameters considered are those that can be expressed as the expectation of a function of the response type conditional on a generalized principal stratum.
-Here, the response type simply refers to the vector of potential outcomes and potential treatments, and a generalized principal stratum is a set of possible values for the response type.
-In addition to instrument exogeneity, the main substantive restriction imposed rules out certain values for the response types in the sense that they are assumed to occur with probability zero.
-It is shown through a series of examples that this framework includes a wide variety of parameters and assumptions that have been considered in the previous literature.
-A key result in our analysis is a characterization of the identified set for such parameters under these assumptions in terms of existence of a non-negative solution to linear systems of equations with a special structure.
+We propose a general approach to inference for a broad class of models that arise in the analysis of treatment effects with discrete-valued treatments and instruments and a general-valued outcome.
+In addition to instrument exogeneity, the main substantive assumption in our class of models rules out certain response types by assuming that they occur with probability zero.
+Here, the response type refers to the vector of potential outcomes and potential treatments, and we refer to a set of possible values for the response type as a generalized principal stratum.
+Through a series of examples, we show that this framework encompasses a wide variety of assumptions that have been considered in the previous literature.
+Our framework allows inference on any treatment effect parameter that can be expressed as the expectation of a function of the response type conditional on a generalized principal stratum.
+We develop methods for inference on such parameters under these assumptions, as well as methods for testing the validity of the assumptions themselves.
+A key result of our analysis is a characterization of the identified set for such parameters under these assumptions and the testable restrictions for the assumptions themselves in terms of existence of a non-negative solution to linear systems of equations with a special structure.
 We propose methods for inference exploiting this special structure and recent results in \cite{fang2023inference}.